raesian/SeattleLungProject/LabMembers.markdown

         'i28': {
             name: 'Eason Chen',
             title: 'Sophomore - Biology',
-            bio: 'Eason is a freshman studying Biology at the University of Washington Bothell with the intention of attending medical school.
+            bio: 'Eason is a sophomore studying Biology at the University of Washington Bothell with the intention of attending medical school.
 Eason joined the Mulligan/Hwang/Pal lab in September 2024, and is currently training as a biorepository intern.'
         },
         'i29': {
             name: 'Billy (Won Bin) Hong',
             title: 'Junior - Biology',
-            bio: 'Won Bin (Billy) Hong is going into his junior year of college at the University of Washington Seattle and he is a general biology major.
+            bio: 'Won Bin (Billy) Hong is a junior at the University of Washington Seattle and he is a general biology major.
 Some of Billy\'s hobbies include enjoying good food, thrifting, exploring the fine line between investment strategy and poker night, and practicing probability in real-world settings.'
         },
         'i30': {
             name: 'Adriana Ching',